 Here are our picks of the top 10 FREE things to do this month:

-FREE Fishing Days at OKC Ponds & Lakes (various locations).
+FREE Fishing Days at OKC Lakes & Ponds (various locations).
 The City of Oklahoma City offers FREE fishing on the first Saturday of each month.
-No city permit is required, however, a State license is for anyone 16 and older.
+No city permit is required, however, a state license is for anyone 16 and older.
+Regular fishing regulations apply.

 FREE Autism Awareness Day from the Oklahoma State Capitol (virtual) features an advocacy day, virtual celebration and autism educational experience.
 “Many Pieces, One Voice” is available to all who want to learn about autism policy and advocacy opportunities.
 9 a.m. – noon.

 FREE Yoga in the Park Kickoff with OKC Beautiful at Scissortail Park (415 S Robinson Ave) features a socially distant, outdoor yoga class for all ages and skill levels.
 Bring water and a yoga mat or towel.
 Physical distancing measures will be observed.
 Attendees are asked to wear masks when not on their mats.
 6-7 p.m.

 FREE Spring Thing!
 Outdoor Activity Walk at the Oklahoma Hall of Fame (1400 Classen Dr) features spring activity stations including games, dancing, bubbles and more.
 All ages welcome.
 10 a.m. – 1 p.m.